-Stock based compensation has been reported within expense line items on the consolidated statement of operations for 2011, 2012 and 2013 as shown in the following table (in \$000s):
+Stock based compensation has been reported within expense line items on the consolidated statement of operations for 2013 and 2014 as shown in the following table (in \$000s):

-Decem ended ber 31, 11 per 31, December 31, Year ended December 31, 2013 Research and development \$ 171 \$ 71 \$ 75 General and administrative 669 266 282 Net (loss) income from discontinued operations 42 43 Stock-based compensation costs before income taxes \$ 882 \$ 380 \$ 357
+Year Ended December 31, 2013 Year Ended December 31, 2014 Research and development \$ 75 \$ 392 General and administrative 282 831 Stock-based compensation costs before income taxes \$357 \$1,223

-2006 Plans
+2006 Plan

-On March 16, 2006, Xcyte stockholders approved the adoption of the 2006 Plans, under which Cyclacel, may make equity incentive grants to its officers, employees, directors and consultants.
-At the Company's annual shareholder meeting on May 23, 2012, the stockholders approved and amended the number of shares reserved under the 2006 Plan to 10,000,000 shares of the Company's common stock, up from 5,200,000 shares.
-Stock option awards granted under the 2006 Plan have a maximum life of 10 years and generally vest over a four-year period from the date of grant.
+On March 16, 2006, the 2006 Plan was adopted, under which Cyclacel may make equity incentive grants to its officers, employees, directors and consultants.
+Stock option awards granted under the 2006 Plan have a maximum life of 10 years and generally vest over a one to four-year period from the date of grant.

-The Company granted approximately 494,663 options to employees and directors with a grant date fair value of approximately \$1.6 million, of which approximately \$0.4 million has been recorded as compensation cost in the consolidated statement of operations for the year ended December 31, 2013.
-During 2012, the Company granted approximately 33,571 options to employees and directors with a grant date fair value of approximately \$0.1 million, of which approximately \$12,000 has been recorded as compensation cost for the year ended December 31, 2012.
-During 2011, the Company granted approximately 28,500 options to employees and directors with a grant date fair value of approximately \$0.2 million, of which approximately \$24,000 was expensed during the year ended December 31, 2011.
-The weighted average grant-date fair values of options granted during the year ended December 31, 2011, 2012, and 2013 were \$8.05, \$2.52, and \$3.25, respectively.
+During 2014, the Company granted approximately 63,000 options to employees and directors with a grant date fair value of approximately \$0.2 million, of which approximately \$0.1 million has been recorded as compensation cost for the year ended December 31, 2014.
+During 2013, the Company granted approximately 494,663 options to employees and directors with a grant date fair value of approximately \$1.6 million, of which approximately \$0.4 million has been recorded as compensation cost in the consolidated statement of operations for the year ended December 31, 2013.
+The weighted average grant-date fair values of options granted during the year ended December 31, 2013 and 2014 were \$3.25 and \$2.48, respectively.

-As of December 31, 2013, the total remaining unrecognized compensation cost related to the non-vested stock options amounted to approximately \$1.5 million, which will be amortized over the weighted-average remaining requisite service period of 2.83 years.
+As of December 31, 2014, the total remaining unrecognized compensation cost related to the non-vested stock options amounted to approximately \$0.9 million, which will be amortized over the weighted-average remaining requisite service period of 1.89 years.

-During the years ended December 31, 2011, 2012 and 2013, the Company did not settle any equity instruments with cash.
+During the years ended December 31, 2013 and 2014, the Company did not settle any equity instruments with cash.

-There were no stock option exercises during 2013.
-The Company received \$0.1 million from the exercise of 33,351 options during 2012.
-The total intrinsic value of options exercised during 2012 was approximately \$0.1 million.
-The Company received \$3,000 from the exercise of 948 stock options during 2011.
-The total intrinsic value of options exercised during 2011 was approximately \$7,000.
-No income tax benefits were recorded for the years ended December 2011, 2012 and 2013 because ASC 718 prohibits recognition of tax benefits for exercised stock options until such benefits are realized.
-The Company was not able to benefit from the deduction for exercised stock options for the years ended December 31, 2011, 2012 and 2013 because the Company incurred tax losses in each of those years.
+There were no stock option exercises during the years ended 2013 and 2014.
+No income tax benefits were recorded for the years ended December 2013 and 2014 because ASC 718 prohibits recognition of tax benefits for exercised stock options until such benefits are realized.
+The Company was not able to benefit from the deduction for exercised stock options for the years ended December 31, 2013 and 2014 because the Company incurred tax losses in each of those years.